AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/map-identities.md

 >[!NOTE]
 >
->If you'd prefer to skip the API exercises, feel free to create the CRM namespace via the UI method you used with the following details:
+>If you'd prefer to skip the API exercises, feel free to create the CRM namespace via the user interface method you used with the following details:
 >
 > 1. As the **[!UICONTROL Display name]**, use `Luma CRM Id`
 > 1. As the **[!UICONTROL Identity symbol]**, use `lumaCrmId`